chacehoo/maomao_web/content/join/index.md

 * Graduate Record Examination (GRE) with minimum scores of 320 (Verbal & Quantitative Total) and 3.5 (Analytical); AND
 * TOEFL score of 85 for Internet Based Test (IBT); or IELTS (Academic) score of 6.0.

-(Note: Please check [<span style="color:#EF7C00">**here**</span>](https://cde.nus.edu.sg/graduate/graduate-programmes-by-research/admission-requirement-2/) for more information on general requirements for PhD admission, including the validity period for GRE/TOEFL/IELTS)
+(Note: Please check [<span style="color:#EF7C00">**here**</span>](https://cde.nus.edu.sg/graduate/graduate-programmes-by-research/admission-requirement-2/) for more information on general requirements for Ph.D. admission, including the validity period for GRE/TOEFL/IELTS)

 #### b) Specific requirements for Ph.D. admission in our BIOR lab
 * Strong foundation in heat and mass transfer, thermodynamics, applied mathematics, optimization and control, data science and machine learning, as well as an interest in applying these knowledge to building environment and energy systems;